 Kia ora, I have worked at WHA for the past ten years, having joined the team as Policy Analyst in 2008 and was appointed Senior Policy Analyst in 2012.
 My current role is as a part-time consultant as I am also undertaking my PhD in Sociology at the University of Auckland on issues related to women’s health care in Aotearoa New Zealand.
 My current role at WHA includes consultations and submission writing, representing health consumer issues at various levels of the health system, researching and writing on various health issues, and promoting the importance of critical gender analysis in health promotion, public health and health service provision.
 I have a special interest in women’s sexual and reproductive health, rights and justice; weight and size acceptance; ethics of caring; and social justice in health.
 I am a registered midwife, have a Masters of Philosophy in Women and Gender Studies and am a new parent to a lovely wee person called Bell.

-Kia ora, I first joined the Women’s Health Action team as the Health Information Coordinator in 2017 which involves overseeing our health information service, responding to enquiries, sending out resources, and organising our bi-annual Women’s Health Update.
-I studied Law and Arts at university, majoring in Gender Studies and International law, completing my Masters of Human Rights degree, in 2017.
-I was given the opportunity to work as one of two Health Promoters at WHA, leading the National Big Latch on for 2018, in addition to working as WHA’s Junior Policy Analyst, in 2018.
-WHA is a wonderful organisation that empowers women and has given me many opportunities to grow my skill-base and learn from my peers.
-I value equality, social justice and activism, which are significant attitudes of WHA and am proud to be a staff member.
+Kia ora, I am the Policy Analyst and Health Promoter for Women’s Health Action.
+I first joined the WHA team as the Health Information Coordinator in 2017, while studying.
+My background is in Law and Arts, majoring in Gender Studies and International law.
+I also completed my Masters of Human Rights degree in 2017.
+As Health Promoter, I lead our annual events including our National Big Latch On , Women’s Suffrage and Eat, Play, Love.
+WHA is a wonderful organisation that empowers women and has broadened and strengthened my skill-base.
+As an individual, I value equality, social justice and activism, which are significant attitudes of WHA and am proud to be a staff member!